hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

-1. How to create Development Environment for HPE Ezmeral Data Fabric on Linux, Windows and Mac.
+1. How to create Development Environment for HPE Ezmeral Data Fabric (EDF) on Linux, Windows and Mac.